 This might mean investing more in areas where you are already strong in delivering value.
 It may also mean deciding to ignore or deemphasize other areas because you don’t feel the resource commitment is worth it.

 The goal is not to shift everything into the upper right – that’s usually impractical.
 The goal is to identify very high value items that you do (or can) deliver on better than the competition and focus on getting those as high as possible in the upper right quadrant.
 Ultimately, you want a value profile that is as attractive as possible while clearly standing out from the profiles of you key competitors.

 4. Identify new sources of value

-The Product Value Profile can help sharpen your insights into how your products stand out in the market and provide the basis for pricing that is different from the rest of the competitive pack.
+The Product Value Profile can help sharpen your insights into how your products stand out in the market and provide a basis for pricing educational products that is different from the rest of the competitive pack.